 Once your application is approved, you will receive a business license.

-This license is crucial as it legally allows you to operate your business in China.
+This document legally allows you to operate in China.

 8. Open a Corporate Bank Account

-Choose a bank that offers services tailored to foreign businesses.
+Choose a bank that offers services tailored to foreign businesses, such as ICBC, Bank of China, or HSBC.

 9. Register for Taxes

-Register your business with the local tax bureau.
+Register your business with the local tax bureau to obtain a tax registration certificate.

 10. Hire Employees